 Instagram – most of our traffic is through Instagram.
 Without it, I would probably be out of business.
-The goal is to get a lot more SEO traffic.
 WhatsApp is also great for communicating with people.

 Any big failures?

-I’ve launched plenty for the products before that have all been failures.
+I’ve launched plenty for a new product before that have all been failures.
 I try to stay away from cheap items.
 I find them really hard to sell.
-And ultimately, I’d like to move up the price chain on selling products which have a lot more margin.
+And ultimately, I’d like to move up the price chain on selling products online which have a lot more margin.
 And I’d prefer to not have to rely on huge quantities of sales.
-With smaller quantities we can be a lot more profitable.
+With smaller quantities, we can be a lot more profitable.

-I’ve done stuff in the past where I used freelancers on Fiverr to figure out who on our huge mailing list had birthdays coming up.
+I used freelancers on Fiverr to figure out who on our huge mailing list had birthdays coming up.
 We figured out who’s birthday it was in October, November, and December.
-The freelancer in Sri Lanka created bespoke Happy Birthday messages with the person’s name on a cardboard and they’d sing Happy Birthday while wearing one of our jumpers.
+The freelancer in Sri Lanka created bespoke Happy Birthday messages with the person’s name on cardboard and they’d sing Happy Birthday while wearing one of our jumpers.
 I set it up so that when it was your birthday you’d get one of these emails with a video.
 But it turned into a disaster.

 About a quarter of the way through the process, I knew it wasn’t going anywhere.
 We were not getting the clicks or the social sharing that we expected.I thought, “oh I thought it was going to be like the biggest game change ever”.

-At the moment, I’m just trying to be really personal with all our customers send them thank you videos.
-That’s gone well, and the feedback is great.
+At the moment, I’m just trying to be really personal with all our customers send them Thank You videos.
+That’s gone well, and the online feedback is great.

 Which books, podcasts, or courses would you recommend to other entrepreneurs?